Board of Directors Bylaws

 c.
 Secretary.
 The Secretary shall maintain minutes of all meetings of the Board, shall attest to all documents required to be signed for the Board, shall issue proper notice of all meetings of the Board, and shall perform such other duties as may be prescribed by the Board.

 a.
-Upon the written request of a majority of the members of the Board or the President/CEO of the College, the Chair of the Board shall call a special meeting.
+Upon the written request of a majority of the members of the Board or the president/chief executive officer of the college, the Chair of the Board shall call a special meeting.
 The special meeting shall be held within twenty (20) days of receipt by the Chair of such a written request.
-A notice specifying the time, place, and agenda of any special meeting of the Board shall be mailed by the Secretary to each member of the Board at least five (5) days in advance of the meeting date; but, notice of less than three (3) days may be given by telephone or electronic communication when, in the judgment of the Chair, an emergency exists.
+A notice specifying the time, place, and agenda of any special meeting of the Board shall be mailed, faxed, or sent via email by the Secretary or Assistant Secretary to each member of the Board at least five (5) days in advance of the meeting date; but, notice of three (3) days may be given by telephone or electronic communication when, in the judgment of the Chair, an emergency exists.

 b.
 The Board may transact any or all business that it may transact at a regular meeting, provided that action shall be limited to the items listed on the agenda for the notice of the meeting.